 - If the lens seems to be sticking to the eye, take professional help rather than injuring the eye in the process

 How to remove a contact lens that is stuck in the eye?

-The most common problem with removing contact lenses is it may get stuck on the eye.
+The most common problem with removing contact lenses is they may get stuck on the eye.
 This is usually caused due to dry eyes.
-Below are a few tips to remove contact lens that may have stuck in the eye:
+Below are a few tips to remove contact lenses that may have stuck in the eye:

 - Apply some lubricating drops into the eye